Mortal Kombat 1 Gameplay Livestream May Have Teased a Huge Spoiler Twist | Attack of the Fanboy

-That Mortal Kombat 1 is set to be one of 2023’s biggest releases is no news to anyone.
-Still, this Friday, a day after the first official look at the game’s gameplay was revealed, many new gameplays may actually be spoiling one of the game’s big twists.
+The fact that Mortal Kombat 1 is set to be one of 2023’s biggest releases is no news to anyone.
+Still, this Friday, a day after the first official look at the game’s gameplay was revealed, another new gameplay showcase may have actually spoiled one of the game’s big twists.

 Related: Mortal Kombat 1: All Confirmed Characters

-In the Livestream, which you can check out below, it is also possible to see a few Fatalities, more on the Kameo Fighter System, and get a better understanding of the game’s overall feel.
-It’s important to point out that many other official gameplays currently feature at least one of the voice lines talked about above.
+In the Livestream, which you can check out below, it is also possible to see a few Fatalities, more of the Kameo fighter system, and get a better understanding of the game’s overall feel.
+It’s important to point out that many other Summer Games Fest gameplays currently feature at least one of the voice lines talked about above, and there may be even more story hints hidden in some pre-fight dialogue.

 It’s also important to point out that, as it was made clear by the team during the video, the footage was recorded while playing the build made for Summer Games Fest, so it is most definitely not indicative of the final product.